-The cost of hiring a realtor isn’t the same for every homeowner selling a house.
+The commission you pay a realtor isn’t the same for every homeowner selling a house.

-Fees charged by a listing agent can vary for numerous reasons.
+Fees charged by a real estate agent can vary for numerous reasons.

 Sometimes those reasons have to do with the realtor (or what’s considered “industry standard”).